How to Get a Florida Real Estate License Without Losing Weeks

 The Application

 The DBPR Sales Associate application is submitted online at MyFloridaLicense.com.
-The application fee is $83.75.
+The application fee is commonly listed as $83.75, but always verify the current amount on DBPR before you submit.

 The application asks for personal information, education history, employment history, and criminal history disclosure.
 Answer every question completely and honestly.
 Incomplete applications are returned, and dishonest answers are grounds for denial regardless of what the underlying facts are.